From school bus driver to transportation consultant: Q&A with Theresa Anderson

 When you looked for an alternative school transportation solution, what were your top criteria?

 What were parents most concerned about when it came to alternative transportation solutions?

 Not knowing who is driving their child to school, and the perception that drivers weren’t heavily vetted.

-What drew you to become involved with HopSkipDrive?
+What made you want to get involved with HopSkipDrive?